The Quilt Airs Out!

-The Quilt took a break this week...mostly due to remodeling issues at Silverado.
-So on Tuesday, I grabbed the Quilt and my friend Lorrie and we drove to Fayetteville, TX.
+Actually the quilt took a break from my senior groups, because the facility was having remodeling issues.
+So on Tuesday, I grabbed the Quilt and my friend Lorrie.
+We drove to Fayetteville, TX.

 A little airing out never hurts the quilt.
 (Actually I have to wash it constantly and that's why it's fading so much) But mostly this Quilt Adventure was about Lorrie and me...messing around with our cameras on a windy March day!